lmonteirofernandes/DD3DTP/README.md

 <h3 align="center">Data-driven surrogate model for predicting the toughness of 3D polycrystals</h3>

   <p align="center">
     This repository contains the code for a data-driven neural network for surrogate modeling brittle fracture of 3D polycrystalline materials.
 Once trained, a speedup of 150 times can be achieved compared to FFT computations.
+Our work is currently available as a preprint: <a href="url"> https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5531653 </a>.
     <br />
     <br />
   </p>